Nick Sitter (BI)

 Lessons from 150 years of Terrorism and Counter-Terrorism.

-Open lecture by Nick Sitter, professor, Department of Law, BI Norwegian Business School.
+, professor, Department of Law, BI Norwegian Business School.

 Modern terrorism dates back to the 1850s.
 A combination of radical ideologies, revolutions and civil wars, the invention of dynamite and a revolution in mass communications made terrorism an attractive option for some groups.